 One method that helps immensely is body mindfulness.
 Mindfulness is moment-by-moment awareness of what is going on in your mind, body and your surrounding environment without judgement.
 Body mindfulness takes that awareness and focuses on the sensations in your body and your breathe in order to reduce stress, anxiety, and knee-jerk reactions to fear.

 Just focusing on your breath for 3 minutes a day, wherever you are, is one simple body mindfulness technique that can calm the brain and body.
+Check out this brief mindfulness video to get you started.

 Now for the third fear myth…